BlockNotes-4515/ecommerce-fullstack-project/README.md

 # 📌 1.
 Problem Statement

-In traditional e-commerce systems, platforms often face limitations such as:

-* ❌ Lack of scalability for multiple vendors
-* ❌ Weak role-based access control (Admin/Seller/User confusion)
-* ❌ Poor security in authentication systems
-* ❌ Inefficient product and order management
-* ❌ No subscription-based monetization model
-* ❌ Limited cloud scalability and deployment readiness
+In traditional e-commerce systems, platforms often suffer from several structural and architectural limitations that impact scalability, security, and overall efficiency.
+Most existing solutions are not designed to handle a growing ecosystem of multiple vendors, which leads to bottlenecks when the user base and product catalog expand.
+Additionally, there is often weak or poorly implemented role-based access control, resulting in confusion between admin, seller, and customer responsibilities.
+Security is another major concern, as many systems rely on outdated or insufficient authentication mechanisms, making them vulnerable to unauthorized access.
+Product and order management processes are frequently inefficient and not optimized for real-time updates or large-scale operations.
+Furthermore, most traditional platforms lack a subscription-based monetization model, limiting their ability to generate recurring revenue streams.
+Finally, many of these systems are not built with cloud-native principles, which restricts their scalability, deployment flexibility, and ability to handle modern production-level workloads effectively.

 👉 There is a need for a **scalable, secure, multi-vendor marketplace system** that supports real-world enterprise requirements like Amazon or Flipkart.